Operating Your Power Generator Safely

 When using a portable generator for emergency power, it is important to be aware of potential hazards.
 Always keep these basic guidelines in mind when running your generator outside of your home so that you operate it responsibly and safely

-ALWAYS Operate Your Portable Generator Outdoors
+Always Operate Your Portable Generator Outdoors

 Generator exhaust contains carbon monoxide that can be lethal in minutes.
 ALWAYS run your generator outside of your home, and keep it far from any windows, doors, vents, or other openings that can allow exhaust to enter your home.